The best project management software for small business

 #8 Monday (formerly dapulse)

-Monday is one of the easiest and fun project management tools suitable for any team that is interested in simple a simple interface with all the necessary planning features.
+Monday is one of the easiest and fun project management tools.
+It is suitable for any team that is interested in a simple interface with all the necessary planning features.
+Definitely a project management software for small business!

-Scope: It’s basically a visual to-do list for teams that wish strong projects and task management without the technical expertise that usually entails.
+Scope: It’s basically a visual to-do list for teams that need strong project and task management without the technical expertise that usually entails.
 Monday enables team members to collaborate effectively and centralize all their workload and files.

 - Pros: Visual display of progress, updates based on relevance, integrations (Dropbox, Google Drive, Pipedrive), knowledge base, project management template boards.